Jennifer Needle, MD, MPH

 Expertise: Advance Care Planning | Pediatrics | Palliative Care | Clinical Ethics

 Dr. Jennifer Needle’s clinical work is within the Pediatric ICU at the University of Minnesota Masonic Children's Hospital.
 As the sole member of the faculty in the Department of Pediatrics with an appointment in the Center for Bioethics, she serves as a resource to students, residents, and faculty who face ethical challenges in the clinical care of pediatric patients.
 She has developed a local, regional, and national reputation as a leading early investigator in the field of pediatric palliative care and advance care planning.
+Her work has been published in high impact peer-reviewed journals including JAMA Network Open, Pediatrics, and Palliative Care.

 - Needle J, Peden-McAlpine C, Liaschenko J, Boss R. Stopping the Momentum of Clinical Cascades in the PICU: Intentional responses to the limits of medicine.
 Journal of Palliative Care, Online May 29, 2019 (in press).